AlexEne/AlexEne.github.io/_posts/2019-06-02-Hierarchical-pathfinding.md

 layout: post
 ---

 Pathfinding gave me a lot of problems as I went with the clasic A* approach for my game.
 This worked well except one case.
 When you don't have a path to a certain point, you might end up traversing all the blocks of a world desperately trying to find one.
-This can be quite time consuming, and even for a relatively small 100x100 world, you might spend 7ms searching for a path that doesn't exist.
+This can be quite time consuming, and even for a relatively small 100x100 world, you might spend `7ms` searching for a path that doesn't exist. `7ms` is a huge amount of time from a game frame of `16ms` so I had to do something about this.

 ## Intro